grafana/grafana/docs/sources/tutorials/create-alerts-with-logs/index.md

 1. In your browser, **sign in** to your Grafana Cloud account.

-   OSS users: To log in, navigate to [http://localhost:3000](http://localhost:3000), where Grafana is running.
+   OSS users: To log in, navigate to [http://localhost:3000](http://localhost:3000), where Grafana should be running.

 1. In another tab, go to [Webhook.site](https://webhook.site/).
 1. Copy Your unique URL.